Deformation Theory and Partition Lie Algebras: Functors of -modules

 \end{enumerate} \end{example} There is a basic asymmetry between these two examples.
-The extended functor on $\md_k^{\geq 0}$ arose naturally from the symmetric monoidal structure; consequently, the functor $\bigotimes^i$ is naturally defined on all of $\md_k$, not only on the connective $k$-module spectra.
-By contrast, if $k$ is of \mbox{characteristic $p > 0$,} the functors $\L \sym^i$ generally cannot be described directly in terms of the symmetric monoidal structure on $\md_{k, \geq 0}$.
+The extended functor of $\bigotimes^i$ in \Cref{derivedfun}(1) arises naturally from the symmetric monoidal structure on $\md_{k, \geq 0}$; consequently, the functor $\bigotimes^i$ is naturally defined on all of $\md_k$, not only on the connective $k$-module spectra.
+By contrast, if $k$ is of \mbox{characteristic $p > 0$,} the functors $\L \sym^i$ and $ \L \bigwedge^i$ in \Cref{derivedfun}(2) generally cannot be described directly in terms of the symmetric monoidal structure on $\md_{k, \geq 0}$.
 It is correspondingly less clear that $\L \sym^i$ and $ \L \bigwedge^i$ naturally extend to all of $\md_k$, though this was first shown in work of Illusie \cite[Sec.
 I-4]{Illusie}.

-In this section, we will establish two generalisations of Proposition \ref{modulesarepsigma} to functors defined on \textit{all} $k$-module spectra, and help bridge the above asymmetry: in particular, we will describe functors such as $\L \sym^i, \L \bigwedge^i$ on all of $\md_k$.
+In this section, we will establish two generalisations of Proposition \ref{modulesarepsigma} to functors defined on \textit{all} $k$-module spectra, and help bridge the above asymmetry: in particular, we will describe functors such as $\L \sym^i$ and $ \L \bigwedge^i$ on all of $\md_k$.

 We begin by reviewing some basic facts about compact generation and perfect modules, and refer to \cite[Sec.
-7.2.4]{lurie2014higher} for a detailed treatment. \begin{notation}[Perfect modules] We write $\perf_k \subset \md_k$ for the full subcategory of $\mod_k$ spanned by all \textit{perfect} $k$-module spectra, i.e.\ $k$-module spectra $M$ with $\dim_k(\pi_\ast(M))<\infty$.
+7.2.4]{lurie2014higher} for a detailed treatment. \begin{notation}[Perfect modules] \INN{160@$\perf_k$, $\perf_{k, [n_1,n_2]}$, $\perf_{k, \geq n}$, $\perf_{k, \leq n}$} We write $\perf_k \subset \md_k$ for the full subcategory of $\mod_k$ spanned by all \textit{perfect} $k$-module spectra, i.e.\ $k$-module spectra $M$ with $\dim_k(\pi_\ast(M))<\infty$.
 Let $\perf_{k, [n_1,n_2]}$ be the full subcategory of $\perf_k$ spanned by $k$-module spectra whose homotopy groups are concentrated between degrees $n_1$ and $n_2$.
 Set $\perf_{k, \geq n}:= \perf_{k, [n,\infty]}$ and \mbox{$\perf_{k, \leq n}:= \perf_{k, [-\infty, n]}$.} \end{notation}

 The $\infty$-category $\md_k$ is a compactly generated $\infty$-category, and a module spectrum $M\in \mod_k$ is compact if and only if it is perfect.
-The $\infty$-category $\md_k$ can therefore be identified with the $\mathrm{Ind}$-completion (cf. \cite[Sec.
+The $\infty$-category $\md_k$ can therefore be identified with the $\mathrm{Ind}$-completion (cf.\ \cite[Sec.
 5.3.5]{lurie2009higher}) of $\perf_k$.
 We deduce that for any $\infty$-category $\mathcal{D}$ with filtered colimits, restriction and left Kan extension give mutually inverse \mbox{equivalences}